samdish7/University/COSC120/Labs/Lab6/README.md

 #### Bugs
 - No error checking (shocker)
-- Inputting negative numbers will run the program normally, and the outputs are as expected, they multiply the conversion factor by whatever is given
+- Entering negative numbers will run the program normally, and the outputs are as expected, they multiply the conversion factor by whatever is given
 	* Inputting a any combination of only letters will display all values as _0.00_; _Example ~>_ *r*, *rr*, & *rrr* all yield the given result
 	* Inputting a number(positive/negative) then a letter followed by any other combo will give the correct display for the first function, then all other values will default to _0.00_; _Example ~>_ *4r*, *4rr*, *4r4r* all yield  _$4.00 is converted to 2.80 euros and 50.64 pesos_, and then _0.00_ for all other functions